Twanvanb1/Sonic-Nexus-RSDKv4/README.md

 # **Sonic-Nexus-RSDKv4**
-+ A Very W.I.P. port of the fangame Sonic Nexus from RSDKv2 to RSDKv4.
++ A port of the fangame Sonic Nexus from RSDKv2 to RSDKv4.

 ## **What is Sonic Nexus?**
 + Sonic Nexus was a game created by Nexus Team.
 The game used RSDKv2 by The Taxman.
 It had a playable demo at SAGE 2008.